McGill-COMP-766-ECSE-683-Assignments/project-SHITIANYU-hue/README.md

   <img src="video/h-unsafe.gif" width="400" />
 </p>

-2. **Parking scenario** : we found that our method will have small steering wheel angle and tend to be stable around the target point while Noisy BCQ will have shaper steering wheel agnle and larger acceleration which is more likely to oscilitate around the target point.
+2. **Parking scenario** : we found that our method will have small steering wheel angle and tend to be stable around the target point while Noisy BCQ will have sharper steering wheel agnle and larger acceleration which is more likely to oscilitate around the target point.

 <p float="left">
   <img src="video/p-safe.gif" width="400" />